What is Applied Behavior Analysis?

 - Flap hands, rock body or spin in circles

-- Have trouble communicating their wants and needs
+- Trouble communicating their wants and needs

 - Difficulty with a change in routine